 Byers Scientific (“Byers”) offers proven and innovative solutions for industrial-scale odor mitigation, data-driven emissions analysis, and scalable Cloud-based (IIoT) technology engineered for the solid waste industry.
 As one of the nation’s leading industrial odor control firms, we ensure a comprehensive and site-specific odor mitigation strategy is delivered every time.
-Our carefully engineered solutions are proven to effectively neutralize odor at landfills, large-scale composting facilities, waste transfer stations, waste-to-energy facilities and material recovery facilities across the nation.
+Not only are they effective for landfill odor control, but our carefully engineered solutions effectively neutralize odor at large-scale composting facilities, waste transfer stations, waste-to-energy facilities, and material recovery facilities across the nation.

 Despite modern engineering, malodors are an inevitable side effect of natural gas and organic decomposition from landfills, large-scale composting operations and material recovery facilities.
 Malodors are also commonly attributed to the leachate ponds and anaerobic bacteria of landfills and solid waste facilities.
 The common chemicals off-gassing from these operations are amines from ammonia, hydrogen sulfide, VOCs, methane and CO2.